- Dr Nick Prior

 - Chun-Ming Huang: Taiwanese Popular Music in China

-- Chi-Chung Wang: Technology, Know-How and Rock Music: The Case of Taiwan
+- Chi-Chung Wang: Learning Rock Music in High School: The Case of Taiwan

 - Ben Twist: Performing Arts and Environmental Change

 - Jennifer Kirkwood: Elite World Schools and Global Citizenship

 - Malena Müller: Peruvian Nationalism and Fusion Music

 Paul Harkins: Sampling and Popular Music (2016); Harriet Kennedy: Les Bandes Dessinées and the Quebec Referendums (2016); Fiona Myers: Sociology of Portraiture (2015); Marios Kampouris: Technological Innovation and the Field of Renewable Energy (2015); Kirsti McGregor: Gender and Web 2.0 (2013); Evangelos Chrysagis: An Ethnography of the Glasgow DIY Music Scene (2013); Orlando Villalobos Guevara: Independent Digital Games Production (2013); Sam Friedman: Comedy and Distinction (2011); Mary Fogarty: Competing Tastes in International B-Boy/B-Girl Culture (2011); Jack Burton: Fatherhood and Advertising (2011); Sarah Hill: Politics and Performance (2010); Alima Bucciantini: Objects, Aura and Museums (2009); Suzanne Schulz: Fashion Forecasting and the Fashion Industry (2004).

 'Beyond Napster: Popular Music and the Normal Internet', Sage Handbook of Popular Music, edited by Andy Bennett and Steve Waksman, Sage, 2015.